Honda ZR-V: Japan

-The Japanese market ZR-V was announced in July 2022, with Japanese sales commenced on 8 September 2022, which temporarily replaced the CR-V. Two trim levels are available: X and Z, and it is powered by either a 1.5-litre turbocharged petrol engine or a 2.0-litre e:HEV hybrid petrol powertrains available for both trim levels.
+The Japanese market ZR-V was announced in July 2022, with Japanese sales commenced on 8 September 2022, which temporarily replaced the CR-V. Two trim levels are available: X and Z, and it is powered by either a 1.5-litre turbocharged petrol engine or a 2.0-litre e:HEV petrol hybrid powertrains available for both trim levels.
+Front-wheel drive and all-wheel drive are optional for all models.